vtex-apps/payment-provider-example/docs/README.md

 Those who aren't PCI-certified, could use Secure Proxy to make calls to a PCI-Certified endpoint.

-�***Important: The endpoint must be allowed by VTEX Secure Proxy by sending the AOC with the wanted endpoint.***
+ ***Important: The endpoint must be allowed by VTEX Secure Proxy by sending the AOC with the wanted endpoint.***

-�***Important 2: Currently we only accept two Content-Types: You can use "application/json" or "application/x-www-form-urlencoded", any other Content-Type will not be supported by the Secure Proxy.***
+ ***Important 2: Currently we only accept two Content-Types: You can use "application/json" or "application/x-www-form-urlencoded", any other Content-Type will not be supported by the Secure Proxy.***

 In order to make calls over our Secure Proxy, you must: